The Nightingale (Hannah novel): Inspiration

-The story of De Jongh also inspired Hannah to conduct further research and found stories during the French Resistance about women who were willing to put their lives and their children at risk in order to shelter Jewish families; this became the inspiration for Vianne's character in the book.
-Other historical figures mentioned include the World War I nurse Edith Cavell.
+The story of De Jongh also inspired Hannah to conduct further research and found stories during the French Resistance about women who were willing to put their lives and their children at risk in order to shelter Jewish families.
+This material inspired her creation of the Vianne character in her book.
+Other historical figures mentioned include World War I nurse Edith Cavell.

 Reception

-Reviews of the book were generally positive.
+USA Today gave the book 3.5 stars out of four.

 A review published by Kirkus Reviews notes, "[Hannah's] tendency to sentimentalize undermines the gravitas of this tale...Still, a respectful and absorbing page-turner."

-The novel also sold well: it spent 45 weeks on the NPR Hardcover Fiction Bestseller List and 20 weeks on the New York Times bestseller list.
+The novel sold well: it spent 45 weeks on the NPR Hardcover Fiction Bestseller List and 20 weeks on the New York Times bestseller list.

 Film adaptation

 The book was optioned in March 2015 by TriStar Pictures for screen adaptation, with Ann Peacock to write and Elizabeth Cantillon to produce.
-In August 2016 it was announced that Michelle MacLaren will direct and rewrite the film with John Sayles, until MacLaren left before production shutdown.
-In December 2019, Melanie Laurent signed on to direct from a script by Dana Stevens with Cantillon still attached to produce.
-Dakota and Elle Fanning will star, marking the first time the sisters have shared scenes in a film; previously they had played the same character at different ages, in separate scenes.
+In August 2016 it was announced that Michelle MacLaren would direct and rewrite the film with John Sayles, until MacLaren left before production shutdown.
 On June 23, 2017, TriStar scheduled the film to be released on August 10, 2018.
+In December 2019, Melanie Laurent signed on to direct from a script by Dana Stevens, with Cantillon still attached to produce.
+Dakota and Elle Fanning would star, marking the first time the sisters have shared scenes in a film; previously they had played the same character at different ages, in separate scenes.

 On March 2, 2020, TriStar pushed the film to December 25, 2020.
-On April 24, 2020, TriStar briefly removed the film from the release calendar due to the COVID-19 pandemic.
+On April 24, 2020, TriStar briefly removed the film from the release calendar due to shutdown of activities during the COVID-19 pandemic.
 On April 30, 2020, TriStar rescheduled the film to be released on December 22, 2021.

+Initially principal photography was set to begin on October 26, 2020, with scenes to be shot in Budapest, Hungary and Los Angeles, California, but less than a week before shooting was to commence, the start of production was delayed because of the pandemic.
+Laurent instead focused on The Mad Women's Ball, and The Nightingale was intended to be her next film.

 On February 19, 2021, TriStar pushed the film again to December 23, 2022.
-On October 22, 2021, TriStar removed the film from the release calendar.
+In September 2021, Laurent commented on the film's status and the delayed production, "It's super hard for us to find another date and to make everybody on board at the same time, so it's a mess."

+In 2023, Elle Fanning expressed hope that the project would come to fruition.
+On July 22, 2025, it was announced that development on the film had been revived, with Michael Morris now directing the film, and TriStar scheduling it for release on February 12, 2027.
+Filming is now scheduled to begin on March 20, 2026 in Budapest.